vuex-asr/vuex-asr/docs/learn-by-example/aliasing.md

 # aliasing

-In the [hello world example](./hello-world-example.html) we saw that we can bind a variable from the store to the component with asr-bind-state.
+In the [hello world example](./hello-world-example.html) we saw that we can bind a variable from the store to the component with `asr-bind-state`.
 In the [hello world of 2 way binding example](./hello-world-of-2-way-binding.html) we saw we can bind a model that can mutate a store object.

-Now it's time to see how we can make a component reusable by making use of the alias function of vuex-asr.
+Now it's time to see how we can make a component reusable by making use of the aliasing functionality of vuex-asr.

 For a quick overview go to the sandbox environment to follow along: